mreeves111/Matthew_Reeves/Matthew_Reeves_resume.md

 > BroadJump, Inc. in Austin Texas from 11/2000 to 11/2001

+* Developed the _BroadJump Style Guide for Technical Communications_
-* Conducted content and usability edits of all technical publications.
+* Conducted content and usability edits of all technical publications
-* Developed and maintained online help for server administrative panel, a Web-based tool.
+* Developed and maintained online help for server administrative panel, a Web-based tool
-* Managed comprehensive editorial and usability reviews of all server CLIs and GUIs to ensure consistency and improve intuitiveness of products.
+* Managed comprehensive editorial and usability reviews of all server CLIs and GUIs to ensure consistency and improve product intuitiveness

 ### Education